kiredroffas/Regex-Transition-Generator/readme.md

   a ε-transition from this state to the start state of FA1.
 Make a ε-transition from the final state of F1 to the new start state s.
 The final states of FA1 are no longer final and s is the final state of FA2.

-To build on the WSU lab machines:
+To build:
-  Import all files into IntelliJ IDEA (as a Java Project) Make sure correct filepath to input.txt (or other .txt file containing regex) is given to file scanner in Main.java Run Main (shortcut shift+F10)
+  Import all files into IntelliJ IDEA/VSCode (as a Java Project) Make sure correct filepath to input.txt (or other .txt file containing regex) is given to file scanner in Main.java Run Main
   List of NFA Transitions should print for each regex read in from input.txt

 Contained Files: